nim-lang/Nim/doc/tut1.rst

 Strings
 -------
-String variables in Nim are **mutable**, so appending to a string is quite efficient.
+String variables are **mutable**, so appending to a string is possible, and quite efficient.
 Strings in Nim are both zero-terminated and have a length field.
-One can retrieve a string's length with the builtin ``len`` procedure; the length never counts the terminating zero.
-Accessing the terminating zero is no error and often leads to simpler code:
+A string's length can be retrieved with the builtin ``len`` procedure; the length never counts the terminating zero.
+Accessing the terminating zero is not an error and often leads to simpler code:

 .. code-block:: nim
   if s[i] == 'a' and s[i+1] == 'b':